Correlation between electronic polarization and shift current in cubic and hexagonal semiconductors LiZn$X$ ($X$ = P, As, Sb): Results and Discussions

-Shift current conductivity (SCC) is a third-rank tensor with total 18 components in general.
+SCC is a third-rank tensor with total 18 components in general.
 The $T_d$ ($\bar{4}3m$) point group of cubic LiZn$X$ contains three two-fold rotational symmetries $C_{2x}$, $C_{2y}$ and $C_{2z}$ which invert the sign of all the components of SCC except when the three indices $x$, $y$ and $z$ appear simultaneously.
 Thus three non-zero components survive under the rotational symmetries and the three mirror operations $M_{xy}$, $M_{yz}$, $M_{xz}$ further lead to $\sigma^x_{yz} = \sigma^y_{xz} = \sigma^z_{xy}$.
 Fig.~\ref{optics_cub}(b) depicts the variation of $\sigma^x_{yz}$ with the incident photon energy for all the three cubic LiZn$X$ ($X$ = P, As, Sb) compositions.
 The peak positions of the linear and shift current conductivities agree with each other.
 This is presumably related with a peak position of the joint DOS.

-For the hexagonal systems with polar $C_{6v}$ ($6mm$) point group, there is only one two-fold rotational symmetry $C_2(z)$.
+For the hexagonal systems with polar $C_{6v}$ ($6mm$) point group, there is only one two-fold rotational symmetry $C_{2z}$.
 Additionally, there are two mirror planes $M_x$ and $M_y$, perpendicular to the $x$ and $y$ axis, respectively.
 As a result, the SCC tensor reduces to the following form:

-Further, the $M_{xy}$ mirror operation leads to $\sigma^x_{xz} = \sigma^y_{yz}$ and $\sigma^z_{xx} = \sigma^z_{yy}$, and we have only three independent nonvanishing components of SCC, among which only the largest $zzz$-component is plotted in Fig.~\ref{optics_hex}(b) for brevity (see SI \cite{supp} for further details).
+Further, the $M_{xy}$ mirror operation leads to $\sigma^x_{xz} = \sigma^y_{yz}$ and $\sigma^z_{xx} = \sigma^z_{yy}$, and we have only three independent nonvanishing components of SCC, among which only the $zzz$ and $zxx$ components are plotted in Figs.~\ref{optics_hex}(b) and ~\ref{optics_hex}(c) for brevity (see SM~\cite{supp} for further details).

 Remarkably, all the LiZn$X$ ($X$ = P, As and Sb) compounds are found to exhibit strong shift current response and the magnitude of the largest component of SCC are $\sim 60-150$ ($\sim 4-10$) times larger than that of the well-known multiferroic BiFeO$_3$~\cite{Young2012} (SbSI~\cite{Sotome2019}).
-In particular, in the hexagonal LiZnSb, $\sigma^z_{zz}$ reaches a peak value of $\sim -75 ~\mu$A/V$^2$, which is comparable to the highest values of SCC predicted for other materials recently~\cite{Brehm2014,Zhang2019,Julen2020}.
+In particular, in the hexagonal LiZnSb, $\sigma^z_{zz}$ reaches a peak value of $\sim -75 ~\rm{\mu}$A/V$^2$, which is comparable to the highest values of SCC predicted for other materials recently~\cite{Brehm2014,Zhang2019,Julen2020}.